 The right Hotel Booking Engine Provider can make your life easy and breezy.
-From my own experience of testing different ones out, I wanted to share eleven things I’ve learned to look for in a hotel booking engine provider to distinguish if it is the right one or not.
+From my experience of testing different ones out, I wanted to share eleven things I've learned to look for in a hotel booking engine provider to distinguish if it is right.

 Why is a booking engine provider important?

 A good booking engine provider adds value to your business in several ways.
 It aids you in:

 - Providing lower costs than other online channels

 - Increasing the lifetime value of the guest

 Here are 11 of the most important things to look for in a hotel booking engine provider.

 1. Are they connected to all the channels your hotel is on?

 Your booking engine provider should link with various channel managers to make your job easier!